benfuller-insidepartners/osa-knowledgebase-chat-integration/chat-api-integration-guide.md

 ## Contact

-For questions about the API behavior, system prompt changes, or adding new documents to the knowledge base, contact Inside Partners at hello@insidepartners.ai
+For questions about the API behavior, system prompt changes, or adding new documents to the knowledge base, contact Inside Partners at hello@insidepartners.ai.